gerry-baird/Drug-Demo/data/README.md

-# Drug Data

-This is generated data.
+The demo uses generated data.
 I generated 100 rows of data at a time using a tool here https://www.generatedata.com

 ![](images/generate_data.jpg)